 Are you looking for immediate assistance during COVID-19?
 Please see our Assistance During COVID-19 page.

-CHAPA is holding weekly Affordable Housing Coronavirus Response virtual meetings on Fridays at 2:30 PM EST. Please see our events calendar to register for the next meeting.
+CHAPA's upcoming Affordable Housing Coronavirus Response virtual meetings can be found on our events page.
 Notes from previous meetings can be found below:

 - March 13th notes